Mercy-Kangangi/SyriaTel-Customer-Churn-Project-/README.md

 4. Train-Test split was performed with stratification to preserve class distribution.

 # Modeling
-* Machine learning was used because of complex, multi-feature relationships and the need for prediction

 * A Logistic Regression and a Decision Tree model were built and compared